Franciszek Bieliński

 Franciszek Bieliński of Junosza coat of arms (1683–1766) was a Polish statesman.
-A Grand Marshal of the Crown, Marshal of Prussia and a voivode of Chełmno, he is best remembered as a strong proponent of the expansion and the modernisation of the city of Warsaw.
+A Crown Grand Marshal, Marshal of Prussia and a voivode of Chełmno, he is best remembered as a strong proponent of the expansion and the modernisation of the city of Warsaw.
 He is also the eponym of Marszałkowska Street (Marshal Street) in Warsaw, one of the major and most iconic streets of Poland's capital.

 Biography

 Early life

 He was born in 1683 to Grand Marshal of the Crown Kazimierz Ludwik Bieliński and Ludwika Maria Bielińska, daughter of Grand Treasurer of the Crown.
 While officially a high-ranking military officer, for most of his life Bieliński had been in fact a skilled civilian administrator.
 Initially a starost of Malbork, Czersk, Grójec and Garwolin (since 1713), with time he allied himself to the mighty Czartoryski family.
 This allowed him to move to the royal court and start his career there.